42AGV/ft_transcendence/README.md

 ### 3. Naming:

 - What about branch naming?
-A good standard way to name could be your GH userName + brief description of the task.
+A good standard way to name could be issue
++ brief description of the task.
 For example:
-`marvin/add-contributing-docs`
+`#11/add-contributing-docs`
 - We also try to have a **normalized way to name commits**.
 Because is complicated to always have great commit messages (despite you should) a good enough naming strategy is adding your issue number followd by the message.
 This way other devs can